ERISA compliance checklist for Washington State employers

 One important detail: ERISA preempts state insurance regulations for self-funded health plans.
 That means if your company self-funds its health benefits, federal ERISA rules take priority over Washington State insurance law.
 This distinction affects everything from plan design to claims appeals.

-Your Complete ERISA Compliance Checklist
+Your Essential ERISA Compliance Checklist

 Below is a practical, section-by-section breakdown of what ERISA requires.
 Use this as a working checklist for your annual benefits review.

-1. Summary Plan Descriptions (SPDs)
+1. Create and Distribute Summary Plan Descriptions (SPDs)

 Every ERISA-covered plan must have a Summary Plan Description.
 The SPD is the primary document that tells employees what the plan provides, how it operates, and what their rights are.
 According to the Department of Labor, SPDs must be written in plain language that participants can understand.